nevtay/bookFAClass/README.md

 # bookFAClass
 A python script that automates the class booking process.
-Requires several inputs from user.
-Requires the Firefox browser to use.
+Requires several inputs from user and works only if they have Firefox installed on their machine.

 # Use
 - Users should enter `python3 bookFAClass.py *arg1* *arg2* *arg3 (optional)*` in the command line launched from the same folder where this script is located.